-Graduate students must possess sufficient proficiency in English to enable them to understand lectures, to participate successfully in class discussion, and, in general, to be able to study without being hindered by language problems.
+Graduate students at the University of Pittsburgh must possess sufficient proficiency in English in order to understand lectures, participate successfully in class discussion, and, study without being hindered by language problems.
 Students who have been appointed as teaching assistants (TAs) or teaching fellows (TFs) and who are not native speakers of English are required to take an English Fluency Test to evaluate their spoken English upon arrival at the University of Pittsburgh.
 Individuals who do not achieve a passing score on the test may be given non-teaching assignments and are required to take special course work until they obtain a passing score.
 An unsatisfactory score at the time of TA or TF appointment is sufficient cause under University policy not to renew a teaching assistantship or teaching fellowship.
 The University offers intensive English courses through our English Language Institute.

 Students may submit official results from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) but all international applicants whose native language is not English are required to submit scores from whichever English Language Proficiency exam they take.
 Official test results must be sent directly to the university.